utilizes the USGA/WHS

 the limited number of Tour rounds we play during each season.
 The Tour calculates

-Differential, for each TOUR
+Differential for each

 round you play using a USGA formula incorporating the players score,